Phone Deal Finder

 Does LTE Affect My Phone's Performance?

-On the other hand, if your phone is connected to 3G or your LTE signal is weak, you’re much more likely to notice issues with your network, and your phone might struggle to load high-definition videos or download larger files.
+Note that if your phone is connected to 3G or your LTE signal is weak, you’re much more likely to notice issues with your network, and your phone might struggle to load high-definition videos or download larger files.

 Are All LTE Networks the Same?